 Except for NB-IoT, figure 5.2.2-1 shows the states and state transitions and procedures in RRC_IDLE.
-Whenever a new PLMN selection is performed, it causes an exit to number 1.
+Whenever a new PLMN or NHN selection is performed, it causes an exit to number 1.

+Note: For the purpose of NHN selection, all references to PLMN in Figure 5.2.2-1 shall be considered as references to NHN.
+USIM specific conditions are not applied.
+New state transition from “Any Cell Selection” to “Camped normally” is introduced with a “suitable cell found” condition and this is the only transition that applies in NHN while in “Any Cell Selection”.

 Figure 5.2.2-1: RRC_IDLE Cell Selection and Reselection